arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesWebMatrix/HOL.md

 <a name="Title"></a>
-# Building and Publishing Web Applications with Windows Azure Web Sites and WebMatrix 2#
+# Building and Publishing Web Applications with Windows Azure Websites and WebMatrix 2#

 ---
 <a name="Overview"></a>
 ## Overview ##

-In this Hands-on Lab you will learn how to use Microsoft WebMatrix 2 to build and publish web sites in Windows Azure.
+In this Hands-on Lab you will learn how to use Microsoft WebMatrix 2 to build and publish Websites in Windows Azure.

-Microsoft WebMatrix is a free tool that allows you to create, customize and publish web sites.
-WebMatrix includes a range of built-in templates to make it quick and easy to get started with your web site code and provides built-in publishing support to help you easily publish your web sites to Windows Azure.
+Microsoft WebMatrix is a free tool that allows you to create, customize and publish Websites.
+WebMatrix includes a range of built-in templates to make it quick and easy to get started with your web site code and provides built-in publishing support to help you easily publish your Websites to Windows Azure.

 Following the exercises, you will create a new Web Site from the Windows Azure Management Portal and start to build your Web Site locally using WebMatrix.
 By using a WebMatrix out-of-the-box template, you will quickly create a photo gallery application and customize it by adding a Facebook Like button.
 Finally, you will publish the resulting web application to Windows Azure using WebMatrix built-in publishing support.